psmon/springcloud/fastdata.md

-# Fast Data or Big Data
+# Fast for Big Data

 We will separate our snow data types as follows to implement different message usage strategies.
 - RealTime Message for Service